Considerations around paying a Keynote Speaker you may not have considered.

-I find this to be one of the least used variables that is considered when paying a Keynote Speaker: what are the incentive you can offer the Speaker that cost you little or nothing, however are very valuable to the Speaker?
-What are the extra perks you can offer the speaker than would interest them?
+I find this to be one of the least used variables that is considered when paying a Keynote Speaker: what are the incentives you can offer the Speaker that cost you little or nothing, however, are very valuable to the Speaker?
+What are the extra perks you can offer the speaker that would interest them?

 - Can the Speaker stay extra days in an amazing event location?

 - Do you have unique transport (Private jet, helicopter, chauffeur 24/7)?